-- Preparing financial statements from the general ledger - Entry to prepare consolidated financial statements (consolidation adjustments, aggregation, reclassification and others) and recording the contents - Stating disclosure items relevant to financial statements
+- Preparing financial statements from the general ledger - Entry to prepare consolidated financial statements (consolidation adjustments, aggregation, reclassification, etc.) and recording the contents - Stating disclosure items relevant to financial statements scope of assessment.

-However, the preceding sentence is not intended to preclude exclusion of those relating to locations and business units with no material effect on financial reporting from the scope of assessment.
+However, the preceding paragraph is not intended to prevent the exclusion of those processes relating to locations and business units with no material effect on financial reporting from the